Wootric/slate/source/includes/_declines.md

 ### Scope Parameters

-Scope paramaters filter your declines and can also be chained together by passing multiple scope paramters in an array.
+Scope parameters filter your declines and can also be chained together by passing multiple scope parameters in an array.

 Parameter | Type | Default | Description
 --------- | ------- | ------- | -----